Richard Hope Simpson

-Richard "Dick" Hope Simpson (1930–2016) was a British Classical archaeologist, known for his work in archaeological survey and the study of Mycenaean Greece.
-For most of his career, he taught at Queen's University at Kingston in Kingston, Ontario.
+Richard "Dick" Hope Simpson (1930–2016) was a British classical archaeologist, known for his work in archaeological survey and the study of Mycenaean Greece.
+For most of his career, he taught at Queen's University in Kingston, Ontario.

 A leading figure in Greek field survey throughout the 1960s, 1970s and 1980s, Hope Simpson played a major role in the University of Minnesota Messenia Expedition and in the production of several of the key gazetteers of Mycenaean civilisation in Greece.
 His work was significant in allowing an understanding of Mycenaean states, particularly in Messenia, beyond the relatively small number of large, well-known and excavated sites.
 In the 1960s, his projects pioneered new methods of extensive survey, including the use of remote sensing via aerial photography.

 Hope Simpson believed in the essential historicity of the Homeric epics and produced several works, including his doctoral thesis, attempting to locate the toponyms of the Iliad with the archaeological sites known from Mycenaean Greece.
-The archaeologist Sinclair Hood described him as 'an apostle of Common Sense'.
+The archaeologist Sinclair Hood described him as "an apostle of Common Sense".

 Early life and education

 Hope Simpson was born on 12 May 1930, the middle of three brothers.
-His father, Dr. John Whitwell Hope Simpson, was a GP.
+His father, John Whitwell Hope Simpson, was a GP.
 He was a distant relative of Sir John Hope Simpson, the civil servant, MP and diplomat.

 He studied literae humaniores (Classics) at St John's College in the University of Oxford, matriculating in 1950.
 After graduating, he remained at Oxford for the 1954–1955 academic year to pursue a Diploma in Classical Archaeology.
 His tutor was Dorothea Gray, to whom he later credited his interest in Greek prehistory, and with whom he would undertake some of his early survey work in Greece.

-While at Oxford, he attended the British School at Athens' undergraduate summer course, where he met then-director Sinclair Hood.

-He continued to the University of London to study for his Ph.D..
-From 1956 to 1958, he returned to the British School at Athens on a School Studentship.
-He submitted his thesis, The topography of Mycenaean Greece in relation to the Achaean section of the Homeric Catalogue of the Ships, in November 1962.
+While at Oxford, he attended the British School at Athens's undergraduate summer course, where he met then-director Sinclair Hood.
+He continued to the University of London to study for his PhD From 1956 to 1958, he returned to the British School at Athens on a school studentship.
+He submitted his thesis, The Topography of Mycenaean Greece in Relation to the Achaean Section of the Homeric Catalogue of the Ships, in November 1962.